December 28, 2025

 The history of global languages is a history of power, trade, and cultural influence.
 Aramaic, Greek, Latin, Arabic, French, English — each of these languages reflected the geopolitical reality of its time.

 English became the first truly global language thanks to a unique combination of factors: British colonialism, American economic and cultural dominance, the Industrial Revolution, and the internet.
-Today, one and a half billion people speak it; it dominates science, business, technology, and entertainment.
+Today more than a billion people speak it, and it dominates science, business, technology, and entertainment.

 But we are at a turning point.
-AI translation is developing exponentially.
-The market is growing at 12–25% annually.
-Quality is approaching human levels.
-Costs are falling.
+AI translation is developing rapidly.
+The market is growing quickly, quality is improving, and costs are falling — though, as with any fast-moving technology, the honest claims are the ones you can actually measure.

 Perhaps we will be the last generation for whom learning English is a mandatory condition for an international career.
 Perhaps our children will live in a world where everyone speaks their native language, and technology does the rest.